Manuel87/LetterMachine/README.md

 The original script I developed two years ago and finally decided to make public / opensource.
-Until now I only used it for my own needs of font preproduciton …
+Until now I only used it for my own needs of font preproduciton … //ToDo: Especially the code should get cleaned up …

 some actual fonts which could benefit -> http://www.youworkforthem.com/vectors/handset-type (I think they come as svgs > import > name > go :)